jkolo1/STA141B-Final-Project-Group-15/README.md

 How to Run:
 1. Clone the repository
 2. Open Housing Project.ipynb in Jupyter Notebook
-3. Run all Cells in order
+3. Run all cells in order

 Files in Repo:
 - Housing Project.ipynb: main analysis notebook, includes data cleaning.